 For every two (2) eggs substitute 1/2 cup pumpkin.
 This works really well in banana bread and cake mixes they stay super moist.
 I also tried it in pancakes and it works well.
 They have a very slight pumpkin taste, but tasted great and were super moist.

 My husband and I are vegetarians, and have found that one heaping tablespoon of sour cream equals one egg in any recipe.
 It works in any baking recipe I've tried (we cook a lot).
-Try it yourself.
-Makes a healthy and frugal alternative in your cooking.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.